schldwcht/nos.nl-news-in-pictures/README.md

 ## How to contribute
 Please open a pull request if you have additions to the project.
-1. If you care about the original meta data feel free to store the JSON data in a file or database yourself and it would be great if you open a pull request.
-1. Another item on the roadmap is to retrieve all photos published by the NOS regardless of the selected ones.
-There is no known endpoint for that, so based on the id numbers using the nieuws-in-beeld.json it would be able to guess the missing numbers and retrieve all photos.
+1. An item on the roadmap is to retrieve all photos on one day published by the NOS regardless of the selected ones.
+There is no known endpoint for that, so based on the id numbers using the nieuws-in-beeld.json it would be able to guess the missing numbers and retrieve the 'missing' photos.
 The filename has a known pattern:
 ```
 https://nos.nl/data/image/2019/09/07/575618/3840x2160a.jpg
 ```
 The number 575618 is the id number of the photo in this example.
 The filename '3840x2160a.jpg' is always the same (for this resolution).
+1. If you care about the original meta data feel free to store the JSON data in a file or database yourself and it would be great if you open a pull request.

 ## Acknowledgements
-These professionals have contributed valuable insights and code:
+These professionals have contributed valuable insights and program code:
 - Dennis van der Hammen - TIG

 ## Frequently Asked Questions (FAQ)